 A more intelligent strategy is offering an end-to-end solution that includes insights from experts who know the issues and helps to build the plan based on experience rather than something a plan author reads in publications.
 MSPs and VARs can build expertise by hiring in-house talent or partnering with providers who specialize in BC.

 6The real BC challenges have never been with technology.

 Business continuity solutions are not only about backing up data or providing a tech solution that recovers data after disaster strikes.
 “The problem has never primarily been with tech recovery.
 They’ve been related to everything else,” Bedsole comments.
 “Business continuity is more involved and dependent on a myriad of issues than DR will ever be.”
 So, you should view backup and disaster recovery solutions as tools that are part of an all-encompassing BC plan.

 A Business Continuity Plan Isn’t the Last Deliverable

 Another shift in perspective that MSPs and VARs may need is to view business continuity plan development as more than a one-time project.

 “The most important aspect of providing business continuity solutions is lifecycle maintenance,” Bedsole says.
-“Any company can gear up once to face a disruption, but to stay continually prepared is the real challenge.
+“Any company can gear up once to face disruption, but to stay continually prepared is the real challenge.
 Your clients’ plans will need small rebuilds over and over again.
-You need to address changes as soon as possible when they occur.
+Therefore, you need to address changes as soon as possible when they occur.
 A year of out date for a plan is a problem,” he comments.